z21kamon/z21kamon.github.io/nintendo.md

 - Open the Nintendo DS by lifting the top screen until it is fully extended.
 - Press and hold the power button until the screen lights up, indicating that the device is on.

-**Step 4: Game Start!**
+**Step 4: Starting the game**

-- Once powered on, the DS will display the main menu on the bottom screen.
+- When powered on, the DS will display the main menu on the bottom screen.
 You can use either the control pad or the stylus to navigate.
 - A screen will display the title of the inserted game cartridge.
 - Tap the game title with your stylus or press the "A" button to start the game.